Port of Hull: Hull Dock Company

 In 1860, a rival company, the West Dock Company, was formed to promote and build new docks suitable for the increasing amounts of trade and the growing size of steam ships; the scheme was supported by the Hull Corporation, Hull Trinity House, the North Eastern Railway (NER) and various individuals in Hull.
 The site for the planned dock was on the Humber foreshore to the west of the River Hull.
-The dock company then proposed a larger dock in the same position, which was sanctioned by the Hull Docks Act 1861 (24 & 25 Vict. c. lxxix) (Note: One clause of the Hull Docks Act 1861 was that the Dock Company could be converted to a municipally owned dock trust by the Hull Corporation, additionally the dividends paid by the company were restricted: the Dock Company had been created as a private "for profit" company, and was subject to widespread prejudice in the town of Hull that it better served the interests of the shareholders rather than the port itself; the shareholders were characterised as being uninterested in the development of the port.)
+The Hull Dock Company then proposed a larger dock in the same position, which was sanctioned by the Hull Docks Act 1861 (24 & 25 Vict. c. lxxix) (Note: One clause of the Hull Docks Act 1861 was that the Dock Company could be converted to a municipally owned dock trust by the Hull Corporation, additionally the dividends paid by the company were restricted: the Dock Company had been created as a private "for profit" company, and was subject to widespread prejudice in the town of Hull that it better served the interests of the shareholders rather than the port itself; the shareholders were characterised as being uninterested in the development of the port.)
 This dock was known as the Western Dock until its opening in 1869 when it was named Albert Dock; an extension, William Wright Dock, was opened 1880.
 A third dock (St Andrew's Dock) on the Humber foreshore west of the William Wright Dock was opened in 1883.
 The three docks were ideally suited for trans-shipment by rail as they were directly south of and parallel with the Selby to Hull railway line that terminated in the centre of Hull.

-In 1885, Alexandra Dock opened; it was owned and operated by the Hull Barnsley & West Riding Junction Railway and Dock Company.
-This ended the Dock Company's monopoly on dock facilities in Hull and led to price cutting competition between the two companies for dock charges.
-The Dock Company was operating at a loss and from 1886 sought to merge the company into a larger organisation—the obvious choice being the North Eastern Railway.
-In 1891, the Dock Company approached the North Eastern for capital to improve its Albert Dock, leading to the North Eastern Railway acquiring the shares and debts of the Dock Company in exchange for its shares.
+In 1885, Alexandra Dock opened; it was owned and operated by the Hull, Barnsley and West Riding Junction Railway and Dock Company.
+This ended the dock company's monopoly on dock facilities in Hull and led to price cutting competition between the two companies for dock charges.
+The dock company was operating at a loss and from 1886 sought to merge the company into a larger organisation—the obvious choice being the North Eastern Railway.
+In 1891, the dock company approached the North Eastern for capital to improve its Albert Dock, leading to the North Eastern Railway acquiring the shares and debts of the dock company in exchange for its shares.
 Instead of improving Albert Dock, the North Eastern decided to expend a much greater sum on a new dock, east of Alexandra Dock; however, the proposal was opposed by both the Hull and Barnsley, and the Hull Corporation.
-The Dock Company and NER were legally amalgamated by the North Eastern Railway (Hull Docks) Act 1893 (56 & 57 Vict. c. cxcviii); one of the clauses of the act stipulated that about £500,000 would be spent on dock improvements over the next seven years.
+The Hull Dock Company and NER were legally amalgamated by the North Eastern Railway (Hull Docks) Act 1893 (56 & 57 Vict. c. cxcviii); one of the clauses of the act stipulated that about £500,000 would be spent on dock improvements over the next seven years.